priyanshi-furiya/Closira-AI-Agent/README.md

 ## Trade-offs & Known Limitations

-1. **Free-tier rate limits**: The Gemini free tier has request-per-minute limits.
+1. **Free-tier rate limits**: The Mistral API free tier has request-per-minute limits.
 For rapid-fire testing, you may hit 429 errors.
 The agent handles these gracefully with fallback responses.

 2. **Single SOP file**: The current design loads one SOP file.
 For multi-business support, the `sop_loader` would need to be extended.